Francis de Sales: Death

-Veneration after his death
+Posthumous veneration

-Francis de Sales has been styled "the Gentleman Saint" because of his patience and gentleness.

-Despite the resistance of the populace of Lyon to moving his remains from that city, Sales was buried on 24 January 1623 in the church of the Monastery of the Visitation in Annecy, which he had founded with Chantal, who was also buried there.
+De Sales has been styled "Gentleman Saint" because of his patience and gentleness.
+His autopsy revealed many gallstones.
+Despite the resistance of the populace of Lyon to moving his remains from that city, he was buried on 24 January 1623 in the church of the Monastery of the Visitation in Annecy, which he had founded with Chantal, who was also buried there.
 Their remains were venerated there until the French Revolution.
 Many miracles have been reported at his shrine.

-De Sales' heart was kept in Lyon, in response to the popular demand of the citizens of the city to retain his remains.
-During the French Revolution, however, it was saved from the revolutionaries by being carried by the Visitation nuns from Lyons to Venice.
+His heart was kept in Lyon, in response to the popular demand of the citizens of the city to retain his remains.
+During the French Revolution, however, it was saved from the revolutionaries by being carried by the Visitation nuns from Lyon to Venice.

-Francis de Sales was beatified in 1661 by Pope Alexander VII, who then canonized him four years later.
-He was declared a Doctor of the Church by Pope Pius IX in 1877.
+De Sales was beatified in 1661 by Pope Alexander VII, who then canonised him four years later.
+De Sales was declared a Doctor of the Church by Pope Pius IX in 1877.

-The Roman Catholic Church celebrates Saint Francis de Sales' feast on 24 January, the day of his burial in Annecy in 1624.
-From the year 1666, when his feast day was inserted into the General Roman Calendar, until its 1969 revision, he was celebrated on 29 January.
+The Roman Catholic Church celebrates de Sales' feast on 24 January, the day of his burial in Annecy in 1624.
+From 1666, when his feast day was inserted into the General Roman Calendar to its 1969 revision, it was celebrated on 29 January.

 Francis is remembered in the Church of England with a Lesser Festival on 24 January.
 In 2022, Francis de Sales was officially added to the Episcopal Church liturgical calendar with a feast day shared with Jane Frances de Chantal on 12 December.

 Patronage

-In 1923, Pope Pius XI proclaimed him a patron of writers and journalists, because he made extensive use of broadsheets and books both in spiritual direction and in his efforts to convert the Calvinists of the region.
-Sales developed a sign language in order to teach a deaf man about God.
-Because of this, he is the patron saint of the deaf.
+In 1923, Pope Pius XI proclaimed him a patron of writers and journalists because de Sales made extensive use of broadsheets and books in spiritual direction and in his efforts to convert the Calvinists of the region.
+De Sales developed a sign language to teach a deaf man about God; this has made him the patron saint of the deaf.

-Having been founded as one of the first non-cloistered group of sisters after attempts to do so with the Visitation Sisters founded by de Sales and de Chantal, the Sisters of St. Joseph (founded in Le Puys, France, in 1650) take Francis de Sales as one of their patrons.

-The Missionaries of St. Francis de Sales, founded by the Abbé Pierre Mermier in 1838, were the first Religious congregation to adopt his spirituality in the 19th century.
+Having been founded as one of the first non-cloistered group of sisters, after attempts had been with the Visitation Sisters founded by de Sales and de Chantal, the Sisters of St. Joseph (founded in Le Puys, France, in 1650) take de Sales as one of their patrons.
+The Missionaries of St. Francis de Sales, founded by the Abbé Pierre Mermier in 1838, were the first religious congregation to adopt his spirituality in the 19th century.